Tikka (food): Cross-cultural variations

 Regular chicken and paneer tikka have been combined with dishes from other cultures such as Mexican cuisine to create hybrid dishes such as Tikka Masala Burritos, which are served with either chicken or paneer as their main ingredient.

 Popularity

 In Britain

 A study was undertaken in the 1990s that revealed British interest in foreign food, with chicken tikka being a favourite filling in the British Rail sandwich.

-In India
+In Pakistan

-A study of 670 foreign tourists at Indira Gandhi International Airport, New Delhi, attempted to show the street food preferences of foreign tourists in the city, along with the reason for their selection.
-Of the 17 most preferred street foods, chicken tikka was the most favoured, with tourists preferring mildly flavoured foods that are hygienically prepared.

-During the cricket World Cup in 2018, restaurants in the host city served dishes named after cricket players using cricket terminology.
-For instance, paneer tikka was renamed Dhoni da Tikka after former Indian cricket captain Mahendra Singh Dhoni and chicken tikka was renamed Virat's Straight Drive after Indian cricket captain Virat Kohli.
+A variation of Tikka, like Malai Boti, Chicken Tikka, Balochi Tikka, Achari Tikka, Darbari Tikka, Beef Kabab Tikka Fry, inspired by Mughal era cuisine, are commonly found in Pakistan.

 Preservation and quality

 Paneer tikka

 Paneer tikka has a shelf-life of 1–2 days, which can be increased to 28 days using modified atmosphere packaging (MAP) technology.
 Vacuum packaging is most effective as it is able to limit chemical changes during storage, increasing the refrigerated shelf-life of paneer tikka to 40 days.